erikrose/parsimonious/README.rst

 You'd typically then use a ``nodes.NodeVisitor`` subclass (see below) to walk the tree and do something useful with it.

-But first, lots of scary warnings...

 Status
 ======

-0.2 is a usable preview release.
-Note that there may be API changes until we get to 1.0.
+0.3 is a pretty usable release for inputs that aren't huge.
+I haven't really started optimizing yet.
+And note that there may be API changes until we get to 1.0.

 * Everything that exists works.
 Test coverage is good.
 * I don't plan on making any backward-incompatible changes to the rule syntax